Jump to accessibility statement Skip to content

 BSc (Hons) Criminology with Integrated Foundation Year

-Vicky Giusti knew she wanted to pursue a career in the criminal justice system, but never believed she could achieve a university degree.
-After hearing about the Integrated Foundation Year, she joined the BSc (Hons) Criminology with IFY and was able to build on her skills and confidence before starting the full degree.
+Vicky Giusti knew she wanted a career in the criminal justice system, but never believed she could achieve a university degree.
+After hearing about the course, she joined the BSc (Hons) Criminology with Integrated Foundation Year and was able to build on her skills and confidence before starting the full degree.
 Receiving the Futures Fund Scholarship has allowed her to volunteer for a charity alongside her studying, where she can put what she’s learning into practice.

 Before coming to university, I was working full-time as a teaching assistant, but I felt that I needed more.
 My children were older, and I knew I now had the time to pursue my desired career in the criminal justice system.
 I’d always wanted to achieve more academically, but I never thought it was possible – I didn’t think I was clever enough, it would be too expensive, and I’d never been without a job – I had a lot of misconceptions about university.
-However, a friend of mine who was already studying at the University of Sunderland told me about the Integrated Foundation Year.
-The IFY could help me build the foundations to gain access to a full undergraduate course.
-The process was seamless, and thanks to the IFY, I was able to build my academic confidence and overcome my impostor syndrome.
+However, a friend of mine who was already studying at the University of Sunderland told me about the Integrated Foundation Year, which would help me build up to gaining access to a full undergraduate course.
+The process was seamless, and thanks to the Foundation Year, I was able to build my academic confidence and overcome my impostor syndrome.

 I’m currently a third-year student on the BSc (Hons) Criminology course.
 I thoroughly enjoy learning about the reasons behind criminal behaviour, rehabilitation, crime prevention, victim support, policies, and systems.
 My favourite part of the course is how varied the teaching and learning methods are, which is particularly accommodating to my dyslexia.
 I was initially concerned about whether I’d be able to keep up, but the exceptional support from my lecturers and tutors has made all the difference.